 Concussion is a common sports injury that may cause neck pain and dysfunction alongside severe headaches.
 Chiropractic care, including manual therapies and therapeutic exercises, can be used as part of a holistic treatment program to help athletes recover from concussion.

 Chiropractic care can also address the way your injury has affected other parts of your body.
 When you’re injured, your body forms compensatory patterns to function as best it can while injured.
 These patterns can often lead to aches and pains in other parts of your body.

-The second way we can help recovery is after an injury.
-When we are injured we often form compensatory patterns in our body in order to function the best we can while injured.
-These patterns can often lead to other aches and pains at sites distant to the original injury.
 Chiropractors aim to locate the cause, and control these patterns of compensation, while allowing the body to heal itself.
-The result is a body with less layers of compensation.
+The result is a more resilient body with fewer layers of compensation.

 Once you’ve experienced an injury, you’re at higher risk of it happening again.
 Your chiropractor can work with you to strengthen the affected area and address any underlying imbalances or misalignments that contributed to the injury.